EXPLORE THIS STORY

 DOMINANT ANGLE

-Seoul covers the 'We Stay' slogan with instinctive understanding: Korea knows what it means to vote under occupation
+Seoul covers the slogan 'We Stay' with instinctive understanding: Korea knows what voting under occupation means

 Dominant angle identified — does not reflect unanimity of this country’s media